opengeospatial/T17-API-D176-dev/README.md

 ## Run

-Run `npm run start` for a dev server.
+After dependencies have been installed, run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build